Postgraduate taught FAQs

 We recommend that you apply as early as possible to allow us sufficient time to process your application (Confirmation of Acceptance for Studies (CAS) if a visa is required), and to avoid any disappointment if your chosen course reaches capacity.
 Please see our how to apply page for the latest information.

 It is only possible to defer postgraduate applications within the same academic cycle, e.g. from a September start to a February start (where available).
-Please send your request in writing to firstname.lastname@example.org.
+Please send your request to the Admissions team.
 We will confirm whether or not the deferral is possible.
-If you wish to be considered for the following academic year, you will need to submit a new application when the next admissions cycle opens in October/November.
+If you wish to be considered for the following academic year, you will need to submit a new application when the next admissions cycle opens in September.

 If you haven’t yet received a decision you can withdraw your application by logging into Surrey Self-Service and selecting ‘withdraw application’ in the ‘available actions’ section.
 If you have received an offer, you can decline it by selecting ‘respond to offer’ and then ‘decline offer’.